arturogood17/arturogood17/README.md

 - 🌱 I am learning Go and its intricacies
 - 🔭 I am trying to build my own local back-end server with Go
-- 🤔 I'll be learning Node.js next
+- 🤔 I'll be learning Node.js and Gin next